CheesyTacoBoy/Hezibo-Game-Game-Boy-/README.md

 Unzip the zipped folder and Load up an

-emulator of your choice and then send
+emulator of your choice, then send the

-the file that ends in .gb to the emulator!
+file that ends in .gb to the emulator!

 CONTROLS: